-Audience: Low incom e urban renters Lever of Change: ever of Change: Barrier - I can't afford to buy a stockpile of food.
+Thap might look like this.
+Audience: Low income urban renters Lever of Change: Barrier - I can't afford to buy a stockpile of food.
 Key Message 1 k (ey Message 2 Key Message 3 An emergency supply of food does not have to be expensive.
 You eme can create your rgency stockpile slowly over time.
 Stockpile foods you would likely eat anyways.
-Supporting Facts Supporting Facts Supporting Facts You can buy in bulk. just time you go shopping, oick up one or two extra oms for the stockpi l e.
+Supporting Facts Supporting Facts Supporting Facts You can buy in bulk. just y time you go shopping, bick up one or two extra ems for the stockpile.
 Rotate out the foods that are close to expiring into your everyday pantry.
 Buy store brand items to save money.
 When there is a sale, or when you have coupons, buy multiple items for your stockpile.
 Learn to cook and can foods you would otherwise buy premade when the vegetables and fruit are in season and cheap.
-Staple items that are the building blocks of meals cost less han premade, processed foods. a weekly stockpiling udget and stick to it.
+Staple items that are the building blocks of meals cost less than premade, processed foods. a weekly stockpiling udget and stick to it.
 Get to know the prices of foods you usually buy so you will know when a sale is a good deal to stock up.